- 116 Photos

 Quality of materials and fit, finish, is practically identical to the Kushaq.
 Sure, you could expect Skoda to deliver a more premium experience, but the cabin doesn’t feel particularly cheap or built-to-a-cost either.
 The leatherette used on the seats, doorpads and steering wheel too is of acceptable quality, given the price.

-Getting in a comfortable driving position is an easy task.
-There’s ample range in the power-adjust seats and the steering can be adjusted for reach and rake too.
 From the driver’s seat, you’d appreciate that you can see the edge of the bonnet easily, especially if this is going to be your first car.
 The front seats have prominent side bolstering, meaning they hold you in place really well.
 If you are plus-sized, you might feel the seats are slightly narrow.

-At the rear, there’s enough room for a six-footer to sit behind an equally tall driver.
+Rear Seat At the rear, there’s enough room for a six-footer to sit behind an equally tall driver.
 The knees clear the front seats with a couple of inches to spare.
 Footroom and headroom is acceptable too.
 We noticed that the rear seat of the Kylaq is upright.
 While this is great for you on longer drives and ensures better posture, quite a few might prefer a more laid back and relaxed recline angle.

 Features

-Touch Climate Control Interface | Easy to use.
-Has recesses for fan and temperature control.
-Note: Skoda had rolled out a software update following complaints of poor AC performance on the Kushaq.
+Like the Skoda Kushaq, the Kylaq also gets a touch-panel for climate control.
+It’s quite straightforward to use and features recesses for temperature and fan speed.
+Do note that Skoda had rolled out a software update following complaints of poor AC performance on the Kushaq.
 The same has been applied with the Kylaq.
-AC performance was satisfactory in the limited test time. |
+AC performance was satisfactory in the limited test time.

 Safety